hyngsk/Covid19-JavaFx/README.md

+# CovidNow in JavaFx

-# This project is made for an assignment at Object Oriented Programming Class during 2021-Fall semester.
+This project is made for an assignment at Object Oriented Programming Class during 2021-Fall semester.

-## The assignment will be mesured by some requirements below.
+The assignment will be mesured by some requirements below.

 1. explaining the project
 2. inheritance class